w3f/polkadot-wiki/docs/learn/learn-guides-nominator.md

 ### Nominate a Validator

-!!!info "Support Article"
+!!!info "Related guide"
-    Read the support article about [How to Select Validators](how-to/choose-validators.md).
+    Read the article about [How to Select Validators](how-to/choose-validators.md).

 You are now bonded.
 Being bonded means your tokens are locked and could be [slashed](./learn-offenses.md) if the validators you nominate misbehave.
 All bonded funds can be